ShiftLeftSecurity/fuzzyc2cpg/README.md

 # fuzzyc2cpg

+**Note: fuzzyc2cpg is part of https://github.com/ShiftLeftSecurity/joern/.
+If you are new to it, we recommend starting over there instead.**

 A fuzzy parser for C/C++ that creates code property graphs according to the specification at https://github.com/ShiftLeftSecurity/codepropertygraph .

 *Note:* for first-time users, we recommend building "joern" at https://github.com/ShiftLeftSecurity/joern/ instead.
 It contains both fuzzyc2cpg and a component for querying code property graphs, as well as a few helpful examples to get started.